jrthearchitect/springkeyvaultexample/README.md

 # This guide will walk you through the end to end process of:
-1. Building a springboot application which pulls secret values from Azure KeyVault (Secrets are made avaialble to the application via environment variables after they are pulled from KeyVault)  -- This happens automagically
+1. Building a springboot application which pulls secret values from Azure KeyVault (Secrets are made available to the application via environment variables after they are pulled from KeyVault)  -- This happens automagically
 2. Containerizing/Building docker Image of that application
 3. Pushing the docker image to your image Repository
 4. Deploying the image to a kubernetes cluster with rolling updates enabled.